andycroll/andycroll.com/_posts/2018/2018-03-18-check-your-database-indexes-for-activerecord-scopes.md

   credit: '贝莉儿 NG'
 ---

 It is alleged that Ruby is slow.
-However, whether you're using Ruby, Elixir or Go the 'benchmarked' speed of a language is irrelevant if you’re building a web application that eventually hits an unoptimised database.
+However, whether you're using Ruby, Elixir or Go, the 'benchmarked' speed of a language is irrelevant if your web application that eventually hits an unoptimised database.

 ## Instead of…